 Tmall is a B2C e-commerce platform, owned by Alibaba Group.
 It was originally extended from Taobao and called Taobao Mall, renamed to Tmall in January 2012.

-Tmall is an extension of Taobao marketplace, focusing on brand products.
+Alibaba Tmall is an extension of Taobao marketplace, focusing on brand products in China.
 Individuals and companies without a recognized brand can only open a store on Taobao.
 For companies outside China, Tmall Global is the sub-platform for cross-border e-commerce sales.

 It integrates thousands of brands and manufacturers to provide a one-stop solution between merchants and consumers.
 Tmall provides 100% quality assurance products, 7 days return, and the after-sales service, as well as other quality services for shoppers.